dmartmillan/OMEN/new_data/runs.md

 -’network8.pl’ → network8

 ## Runs
-- Default prostate cancer run: alpha 0.8, threshold 0.67 (No corrected gene lenghts)
+- Default prostate cancer run: alpha 0.8, threshold 0.67 (No corrected gene lengths)

-With default network nº 1 (with corrected gene lenght):
+With default network nº 1 (with corrected gene length):
 - [ ] Alpha 0 - all
 - [ ] Alpha 0.2 - all
 - [ ] Alpha 0.5 - all